EmAchieng/struct-to-json/README.md

 # Structs to JSON: Go REST API Example

-Welcome!
-This is a practical Go REST API for user management, demonstrating best practices in Go for JSON handling, code organization, validation, PostgreSQL integration, and error responses.
-Feel free to use this as a learning project, or as an example of idiomatic Go.
+- Welcome!
+This is a practical mini Go REST API for user management, demonstrating best practices in Go for JSON handling, code organization, validation, PostgreSQL integration, and error responses.
+---

+## Architecture Diagram

+You will see at `diagram.png`

 ---